wDove1/motorisedcameratracking/README.md

 ## Release Notes

 ## Plans
-#add support for more cameras.
+add support for more cameras. base the motor control off of the seperate library.
 ## License
 this is available under an apache v2.0 license.